spotlight

 Towner Eastbourne photographed by Jim Stephenson

-The exhibition of Turner Prize‘s four shortlisted artists will be presented at Towner from 28 September 2023 – 14 April 2024 with the announcement of the winner on 5 December 2023.
+The exhibition of Turner Prize’s four shortlisted artists is open now – 14 April 2024, with the announcement of the winner on 5 December 2023.
 The Turner Prize winner will be awarded £25,000 with £10,000 awarded to the other shortlisted artists.
-We hope to see you there.
+Free admission, we hope to see you there!

 Jesse Darling

-Nominated for his solo exhibitions No Medals, No Ribbons at Modern Art Oxford and Enclosures at Camden Art Centre.
-Darling’s work encompasses sculptures and installations which evoke the vulnerability of the human body and the precariousness of power structures.
+Congratulations to Jesse Darling who was announced winner of the £25,000 art prize on Tuesday 5 December at the televised ceremony in Eastbourne’s Winter Gardens.
+Nominated for his solo exhibitions No Medals, No Ribbons at Modern Art Oxford and Enclosures at Camden Art Centre, Darling’s work encompasses sculptures and installations which evoke the vulnerability of the human body and the precariousness of power structures.
 The jury was struck by Darling’s ability to manipulate materials in ways that skillfully express the messy reality of life.
 They felt that these exhibitions revealed the breadth and integrity of Darling’s practice, exposing the world’s underlying fragility and refusing to make oneself appear legible and functioning to others.

 Ghislaine Leung